1936 Summer Olympics: Notable achievements

 A remarkable story from the track and field competition was the gold medal won by the US women's 4 × 100 m relay team.
 The German team were the heavy favourites, but dropped the baton at one hand-off.
 Of notable interest on the US team was Betty Robinson.
 She was the first woman ever awarded an Olympic gold medal for track and field, winning the women's 100 m event at the 1928 Summer Olympics in Amsterdam.
 In 1931, Robinson was involved in a plane crash, and was severely injured.
 Her body was discovered in the wreckage and it was wrongly thought that she was dead.
 She was placed in the trunk of a car and taken to an undertaker, where it was discovered that she was not dead, but in a coma.
 She awoke from the coma seven months later, although it was another six months before she could get out of a wheelchair, and two years before she could walk normally again.
 Due to the length of her recovery, she had to miss participating in the 1932 Summer Olympics in Los Angeles, in her home country.

 Participating nations

 A total of 49 nations attended the Berlin Olympics, up from 37 in 1932.
 Five nations made their first official Olympic appearance at these Games: Afghanistan, Bermuda, Bolivia, Costa Rica and Liechtenstein.

+The nations that returned to the games were Bulgaria, Chile, Egypt, Iceland, Luxembourg, Malta, Monaco, Peru, Romania and Turkey.

+The nations that participated in the previous games in Los Angeles in 1932 but were absent in Berlin in 1936 were Ireland and Spain.

+At the time, Australia and New Zealand were dominions of the British Empire.
+Both nations had not yet ratified the Statute of Westminster 1931.
+India and Bermuda were also part of the British Empire, but were not dominions.
+And Philippines was an unincorporated territory and commonwealth of the United States.